Preface & Background

 Questionnaire on Environmental Problems and the Survival of Humankind

-The review of the development of the Environmental Doomsday Clock for a quarter century
+The review of the evolution of the Environmental Doomsday Clock over three decades

 Introductory remarks